-The guidance documentation consists of the listing given in the chapter 9.
+The guidance documentation consists of the listing given in the chapter 1.1.
 The exact versions of these documents are also given there, as well as the document number referenced here.
 The documents provide guidance as follows:

-- The Hardware Reference Manual HRM [1] is the user data book of the TOE and contains the relevant module, function and feature description. - The Family Production and Personalization User Manual PPUM [2] contains detailed information about the usage of the Flash Loader. - The Production and Personalization Mutual Authentication Extension User Manual [36] contains detailed information about the usage of the Mutual Authentication Extension. - The document Family Programmers Reference Manual PRM [3] describes the usage and interface of the Resource Management System RMS. - The document [4] Asymmetric Cryptographic Library Crypto@2304T contains all interfaces of the RSA, EC and Toolbox library for version v2.03.008 and are only delivered to the user in case the RSA library and/or the EC library is/are part of the delivered TOE. - The document [37] Asymmetric Cryptographic Library Crypto@2304T contains all interfaces of the RSA, EC and Toolbox library for version v2.07.003 and are only delivered to the user in case the RSA library and/or the EC library is/are part of the delivered TOE. - The document Secure Hash Algorithm (SHA-2) [6] contains all interfaces of the SHA-2 library and is only delivered to the user in case the SHA-2 library is part of the delivered TOE.
-The security guidelines contain all hints and recommendations for a secure programming of the TOE. - The document Crypto@2304T User Manual [7] describes the architecture of cryptographic coprocessor on register level.
-It also provides a functional description of the register architecture, instruction set and gives programming guidance. - The document M7892 Security Guidelines [8] represents the collection of recommendations for the software programmers. - The document Errata sheet [9] contains the description of all interfaces of the software to the hardware relevant for programming the TOE.
+- The Hardware Reference Manual HRM [1] is the user data book of the TOE and contains the relevant module, function and feature description. - The Family Production and Personalization User Manual PPUM [2] contains detailed information about the usage of the Flash Loader.

+- The Production and Personalization Mutual Authentication Extension User Manual [36] contains detailed information about the usage of the Mutual Authentication Extension. - The document Family Programmers Reference Manual PRM [3] describes the usage and interface of the Resource Management System RMS. - The document Crypto@2304T User Manual [6] describes the architecture of cryptographic coprocessor on register level.
+It also provides a functional description of the register architecture, instruction set and gives programming guidance. - The document Security Guidelines User Manual [7] represents the User Manual for the software programmers. - The document Errata sheet [8] contains the description of all interfaces of the software to the hardware relevant for programming the TOE.
 The SLE70 Family Errata Sheet can be changed during the life cycle of the TOE.
-This is reported in a monthly updated list provided from Infineon Technologies AG to the user. - The document Advanced Mode for Mifare Technology (AMM) [11] describes how to apply this type of communication.
-This documentation is provisioned to the user if the AMM option has been ordered and is an addendum to the Hardware Reference Manual HRM [1]. - The document [5] SCL78 Symmetric Crypto Library for SCP v3 DES/AES 16-bit Security Controller User Interface contains the description of the user interface, general concepts and important security guidelines for software designers.
+This is reported in a monthly updated list provided from Infineon Technologies AG to the user. - The document AMM Addendum [10] describes how to apply this type of communication.
+This documentation is provisioned to the user if the AMM option has been ordered and is an addendum to the Hardware Reference Manual HRM [1].